sh805190/Toy/docs/rules.md

-ceiling(i) //returns i rounded to the lowest integer above i round(i) //returns i rounded to the nearest integer map(array, func) //returns a copy of array with func applied to each element
+ceiling(i) //returns i rounded to the lowest integer above i round(i) //returns i rounded to the nearest integer map(array, func) //returns a copy of array with func applied to each element clock() //number of seconds as a fraction since the program began
 ```

 # Numbers